 What is Long Term Care Insurance?

 Long term care insurance is different than traditional health insurance.
-It’s designed to cover the costs of services and support when your loved one can no longer care for themselves, whether that is staying in their home, at an assisted living community, memory care community, respite care (short-term care), hospice care, or in a nursing home.
+It’s designed to cover the costs of services and support when your loved one can no longer care for themselves, whether that is staying in their home or in assisted living, memory care, respite care (short-term care), hospice care, or skilled nursing.

 The policyholder can select from a range of care options and benefits.
 Services can include skilled nursing, occupational or physical therapy, or assistance with the activities of daily living (ADLs), such as bathing, toileting, and dressing.
 Long term care insurance typically covers what is not covered by health insurance, Medicare, or Medicaid.

 Traditional vs. Hybrid Long Term Care Insurance

 Traditional long term insurance is like health insurance or car insurance.
 An individual pays a monthly premium as they go and claims their benefits when they need long term care.
 Traditional policies don’t typically have a return of premium feature, making these premiums more affordable.
 But monthly premiums may be subject to a rate increase.
 Traditional policies are seen as a possible gamble because if you don’t need care, you don’t receive any benefits, and you won’t receive any money back.

 Important note: If your parent is forgetful or having a hard time managing their finances, you want to make sure their long term care insurance premium is paid each month, and on time, otherwise their investment will be lost.